Terry-cyx/MetaOpenFOAM/README.md

     ```

 Now your environment is set up and you can start working with MetaOpenFOAM.

+Once my paper is published, the source code will be made public

 ## Citation
 If you find our work useful in your research, please consider citing: